kali/kali.github.io/_posts/2016-02-22-Query2-in-timely.md

     * may "break" the item-to-item stream of data (because they need to accumulate some or all of its input before outputting something),
-    * may need to know exhaustively something about some subset or all of the dataset to produce a correct result
+    * may need to know exhaustively something about some subset or all of the dataset to produce a correct result.
     On the happy side, there is a small zoology of reduce pattern families.

 So basically, when processing data in map/reduce, you pick and configure a few